Essen-Steele Ost station

 Essen-Steele Ost station is located in the district of Essen-Steele in the German city of Essen in the German state of North Rhine-Westphalia.
 It is on the Witten/Dortmund–Oberhausen/Duisburg line and is classified by Deutsche Bahn as a category 4 station.
-It is served by Rhine-Ruhr S-Bahn lines S 1 and S 3.
+It is served by Rhine-Ruhr S-Bahn lines S1 and S3.

 History

 The section of the Witten/Dortmund–Oberhausen/Duisburg railway between Essen and Bochum via Wattenscheid was opened by the Bergisch-Märkische Railway Company on 1 March 1862.
 The then Mayor of Steele, Theodor Märcker, made a contribution to the construction of the line through the purchase of shares on condition that Steele would get a connection to the line.
 So finally Royal Steele (Königssteele) station was opened on the same day as the section of line at the current location of Essen-Steele Ost station.
 It had a freight shed and an entrance building with a station restaurant.

 Carl Humann, discoverer of the Pergamon Altar and later an honorary citizen of Steele, was involved in the surveying of the line.
 They had to overcome, among others, the problem of the steep grade from Steele towards Essen for the still weak steam locomotives.
 This required large embankments to be built in Steele.
 As a result, the construction of a station was only possible in lower Freisenbruch.
 In addition, good access was possible here to mines and industry.